elestirmen/arkeolojik_alan_tespit/README.md

 - Three classical scorers (rvtlog, hessian, morph) and a combo averaging them.
 - Optional DL–Classic fusion with α‑blend.
 - GeoTIFF outputs (probability + mask) and optional vectorization to GeoPackage with attributes.
+ - Default behavior: both DL and all classic modes (combo) run out‑of‑the‑box; override via CLI or edit defaults in `archaeo_detect.py`.

 Data Requirements
 -----------------